 Everything You Need to Know About Folic Acid

 If you’ve been pregnant before or want to have a baby, you’ve probably heard about the benefits of folic acid.
-But did you know that all women can benefit from taking it?

 How do you know if you need folic acid?

 Folate performs several important functions in the body like keeping your nervous system healthy.
 How can you know if your folic acid is low?
 Be on the lookout for some telltale symptoms.
 Severe folate deficiency can cause anemia, intestinal disorders, fatigue and birth defects.